-DrumsForCures, Inc. is a registered 501(c)(3) non-profit charity organization that raises awareness and funds for important cancer programs through our global DRUMSTRONG™ rhythm events.
-DrumsForCures is a collaborative initiative functioning as the conduit for cancer health resources; funding cancer education, research and survivorship support.
+DrumsForCures, Inc. is a registered 501(c)(3) non-profit, all volunter charity organization that raises awareness and funds for important cancer programs through global DRUMSTRONG™ rhythm events.
+DrumsForCures is a multi-faceted collaborative initiative functioning as the conduit for cancer health resources, a modus for positive expression, a haven for sharing enlivened pulse and a vehicle to support awareness and funding for survivorship, education and research.

-Our annual rhythm event introduces many important cancer health resources to the community and generates funds to avail fun, healing rhythm for camps, clinics, hospitals and family gatherings.
+Our annual interactive rhythm DRUMSTRONG events introduce many important cancer health resources to the community and generates funds to avail fun, healing rhythm for camps, clinics, hospitals and family gatherings.

 Funds raised by Individual and Team efforts are directed to the organization(s) that they would like to support through their rhythmical and philanthropic efforts.